 Andy Newell chases Emil Joensson of team Sweden 2.
 Newell and Simi Hamilton went on to finish fifth in the team sprints Sunday in Nove Mesto, Czech Republic.

 World Cup champion Kikkan Randall sealed her 10th career FIS World Cup victory Saturday, winning the freestyle sprint at Nove Mesto.

 Sophie Caldwell Quick Facts

 Sophie Caldwell Websites

-A member of one of the East Coast’s premier nordic families, Vermont native Sophie Caldwell joins the U.S. Ski Team a year after graduating from Dartmouth College.
+A member of one of the East Coast’s premier nordic families, Vermont native Sophie Caldwell is now also a piece of U.S. Olympic history.

-In her senior year at Dartmouth, Caldwell podiumed twice at NCAA Championships, earning her All-America honors two times over (giving her five for her career).
-She has twice finished as runner-up at U.S. Championships and finished ninth in the classic sprint at the U23 World Championships.
+Before earning a top-20 at World Championships in her inaugural season with the U.S. Ski Team, Caldwell podiumed twice at NCAA Championships during her senior year at Dartmouth College.
+The strong results earned her All-America honors two times over (giving her five for her career).
+She has also twice finished as runner-up at national championships and finished ninth in the classic sprint at the U23 World Championships.

 OFF THE SNOW